 Anti-Magic: The (former) Dean, as referee, puts up such a field around the pitch, to ensure that the wizards don't cheat via magic.
 Trev notices with dismay that he included himself in this effect.
-It notably doesn't hinder ghostly or divine possession.
+It doesn't hinder ghostly or divine possession, which work on different principles.

-Badass Boast: Ridcully has one near the end of the book about an assault on one of his people.
+Badass Boast: Ridcully has one near the end of the book about an assault on one of the wizards.

 "One day I was a young boy... when I saw a mother otter with her cubs.
 Even as I watched, the mother otter dived into the water and came up with a plump salmon, which she subdued...
 As she ate it, while of course it was still alive, the body split and the pink roes spilled out much to the delight of the baby otters.
 Mother and children dining upon mother and children.
 And that is when I first learned about evil.
 It is built into the very nature of the universe.
 Every world spins in pain.
-If there is any kind of supreme being, it is up to all of us to become his moral superior." — Lord Vetinari
+If there is any kind of supreme being, it is up to all of us to become his moral superior." — Lord Vetinari, in a rare moment of (tipsy) candor

 The Blade Always Lands Pointy End In: Happens when Angua tosses Juliet's pin-on Dolly badge on the table next to Trev's hand.
 Even the narrative isn't sure if it's deliberate or not.